Did you know that 59% of marketers say email is their biggest source of ROI?

 How many times have you personally unsubscribed from a subscription?
 Chances are, plenty.
 There are many reasons why consumers discontinue their subscriptions with various companies, and these reasons are much the same for your email audience.

 One of the most common reasons people unsubscribe is that they're receiving way too many emails.
 No one likes to constantly delete marketing emails.
 Thankfully, you're able to track the unsubscribe rate and fix it before it becomes a problem.

 Typically, achieving an unsubscribe rate below 0.5% is considered acceptable for an email campaign.
 If you're going over that number, you should think about scaling back a bit and tweaking the content of your emails.

 A few ways you can keep the unsubscribe rate down include:

 - Look at how many emails you've sent out within your highest month of unsubscribes.
 If you're sending too many emails, you'll likely notice an increase in the unsubscribe rate.

-- Consider what type of information you were sending within those emails.
+- Consider what type of content you were sending within those emails.
 Were they too promotional?
 Was the information not relevant to your client's customer base?

 - What was the tone of the emails?
-Were they dull and boring?
 Did you excite the audience at all?
-Lower subscription rates and several instances of unsubscribing may indicate an engagement problem that can be fixed by changing the email's messaging.
+A higher unsubscribe rate may indicate an engagement problem that can be fixed by changing the email's messaging.